viktorsmari/piratar-jekyll/README.md

 This is a proof of concept to see if we can use a static page instead of the Wordpress page at piratar.is

-Pros:
+### Pros:
 * No need to update Wordpress, plugins, server etc
 * It can be hosted for free on Github.
-(Serverless)
+(We don't need to maintain a server)
 * User authentication:
   * No need to create a new user or manage permissions for people needing to edit.
 * We can accept changes from *anyone* through pull requests.

-Cons:
+### Cons:
 * We need to learn something new
 * We have to sign up for a Github account (free)

 ### Can we:
 - [x] Import the old site?
 Yes: http://import.jekyllrb.com/docs/wordpress/ (We should test this before going forward!)
 - [x] Use themes?
-Yes,currently using: https://github.com/mmistakes/minimal-mistakes
+Yes, but now we simply use Bootstrap 4, so more people can easily collaborate.
+Themes can get complex
 - [x] Edit permalinks?
 Yes: https://jekyllrb.com/docs/permalinks/
 - [x] Use translations?
 Yes: https://www.sylvaindurand.org/making-jekyll-multilingual/
 - [x] Have a calendar?
 Yes

-### Todo:
-Waiting for a fix for a bug which shows the authors info at the top.

-Line 42 in \_includes/seo.html has been disabled until then.
+We can do a lot of things, and the best way might be to use an external service and iframe their content into ours.

 ### Quick start for development
 1. Clone this repo

-1. Install jekyll and the theme
+1. Install jekyll and the gems
 `bundle`

 1. Start the dev server.
 (If the main domain uses a subpath on Github, add `--baseurl ''`)